RetroBloxxer/retrobloxxer.github.io/content/blog/2026-05-26-restrict/index.md

 WHICH MEANS WE HAVE TO WORK MORE

-WHICH MEANS NO MORE <abbr title="the act of viewing short form content nonstop">DOOMSCROLL</abbr>

 # epilogue
 the government loves blocking what we have bc the government is a fuckin pile of bullshit